mohammadmonjil/Formal-Equivalence-of-two-RISCV-processor/README.md

 > If both processors begin executing the **same instruction** with the **same architectural register state**, and both reach the **next instruction boundary** after the instruction is committed, then the **register state must match again**.

-If this holds for all instructions we can conclude the cores are **functionally equivalent** at the architectural level.
+If this holds for all instructions and since processors execute one instruction after another, establishing equivalence for a single instruction implies equivalence for any sequence of instructions.

 ---